Gnarus-G/cnat/README.md

 ## Usage

 ```
+Systematically apply certain modifications to classes, class names, used in your frontend codebase.

 Usage: cnat <COMMAND>

 Commands:
   prefix      Apply a prefix to all the tailwind classes in every js file in a project
+  completion  Generate completions for a specified shell
   help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help